 It is the belief of the Little Scholars Daycare Program, that the parents of a child are the first and foremost care provider’s for their child/children, and thus should be involved in what happens at their daycare.
 We have an “Open Door” Policy which includes:

-Parents being free to call the centre at any time to inquire about their child.
+- Parents being free to call the center at any time to inquire about their child.

-Families are allowed to visit the centre at any times
+- Families are allowed to visit the center at any times